GuillaumeLeBerreBIT/ChimereNanoporePipeline/README.md

 # Snakemake workflow: ChimereNanoporePipeline

-A Snakemake workflow for removing chimeras from Oxford Nanopore data.
-Designed a snakemake workflow that takes fastq files as input and creates a mitochondriol assembly with gene annotation.
+A snakemake workflow that takes fastq files as input and creates a mitochondrial assembly with gene annotation.
+Multiple displacement amplification (MDA) is Whole Genome Amplification which makes of random hexamers binding on denaturated DNA strands.
+The DNA synthesis of the template

 ## Installation